Saatvik1/Fishbit/README.md

 * ~~Get google form data~~
 * ~~See if raw JSON collection is fixed in terms of not collecting any more duplicates~~
 * Create .py scripts based on notebooks, for general use
+* Come up with solution to automate sleep score scraping

 ## Data Wrangling
 * ~~Design a plan to transform data into a structure more suitable for analysis.~~